9th Conference of the Scientific Network on Female Sexual Health and Cancer: Shaping the Future of Female Oncosexual Health Together

 - Original Research abstracts: Objectives, Methods, Results, and Conclusions

 - Practice or Program Report abstracts: Objectives, Description/Procedures, Clinical Results/Relevance, and Conclusions

-Authors and Affiliations: Please include authors in their proper order, followed by their affiliation.
+Authors and Affiliations: Please include authors in their proper order, followed by their degree(s) and affiliation.
 Please include only the major affiliation; do not include department or center names unless that is the primary affiliation.